-Themes apply decorative styles to your Word document, such as fonts, colors, effect options, paragraph spacing, etc. They can give a set of consistent documents and attractive а appearance and make your word processing efforts look more professional.
+Themes apply decorative styles to your Word document, such as fonts, colors, effect options, paragraph spacing, etc. They can give a set of documents a consistent and attractive appearance and make your word processing efforts look more professional.
 In business, they are best used as part of a "package" of documents, such as a letterhead and envelope set or as part of a report style.
 They can enhance what you want to communicate by adding company branding colors and fonts.
 You can also: